-- For IP PDU Sessions, UE-UE TSC communication using local switching (without routing via N6) can be supported by UPF implementation based on operator policies.
+- For IP PDU Sessions, UE-UE TSC communication using local switching (i.e. without routing via NW-TT/N6) can be supported by UPF implementation based on operator policies.

-- TSN AF or any AF provides information (e.g. QoS requirements such as delay, burst size, periodicity, burst arrival time) about a UE-UE TSC stream.
+- TSN AF or any AF provides information (e.g. Flow Descriptions, QoS requirements such as delay, burst size, periodicity, burst arrival time) about a UE-UE TSC stream.

-- TSN AF or any AF sends the request separately for talker (uplink traffic) and listeners (downlink traffic).
+- TSN AF or any AF determines the Deterministic QoS of the QoS Flow for each UE (one QoS flow for uplink traffic, one QoS flow for downlink traffic), and sends the request separately for talker (uplink traffic) and listeners (downlink traffic).